 The Living Room

-A lot of time is spent in the living room with family and friends, and because of its function, the living room should be one of the most practical and best-arranged rooms in the home.
-A minimalist living room will bring elegance and positive energy to the home.
-Traditionally, a minimalist living room features grey, white, and black – but those aren’t the only colours to consider.
+The living room is a space where a significant amount of time is spent with family and friends.
+Given its purpose, it should be one of the most functional and well-organised rooms in the home.
+A minimalist living room can infuse elegance and positive energy into a home.
+The traditional minimalist living room features shades of grey, white, and black, but these aren’t the only colours to consider.

 Achieving a minimalist aesthetic in the living room is often done by using neutral colours but with quick flashes of an accent colour such as orange, red, or green.
 This accent colour could be an area rug, a brightly coloured lamp, or a vase on the coffee table.
 Opt for furniture with geometric shapes, clean lines, and simple textures to truly embody this look.